ashwinibalaraman/CarRatingApi/README.md

 Steps to run the application:

-1. Navigate to the project directory: TeslaCarApi
+1. Navigate to the project directory: CarRatingApi

 2. Build the jar:
 ./gradlew build